jase-k/nlapi-workshop-2024/Readme.md

     ```

     This will start the Express server with Nodemon (for hot-reloading) and sync the database with Sequelize models.

+6. **Confirm Backend is Working:**
+Navigate to localhost:3303/api-docs and you should see your swagger docs.

 ### Frontend Setup